LiamHz/liamhz.github.io/md-blog/art-home-school.md

 ---
-title: Art Home School
+title: "Art Home School: Overview and Syllabus"
 ---

-# Art Home School
+# Art Home School: Overview and Syllabus
 "Art home school" is my plan / process / syllabus for learning art at home, in a focused and structured manner, while working a full-time job in a non-art industry.

 It's largely based on these two resources